SolidRun/lx2160a_build/README.md

 They are used in SolidRun quickly build images for development where those images can be SD or SPI booted or network TFTP (kernel) or used for root NFS

-The sources are pulled from NXP's codeaurora repository and patched after being clone using the patches in the patches/ directory
+The sources are pinned as sub-modules and **need to downloaded explicitly** e.g. through `git submodule update --init`!

 ## Build with Docker
 A docker image providing a consistent build environment can be used as below.
 Since some steps require mounting a loopback device, you need to grant permission for the container to do so when launching: